bennington and the world

 Register your position(s)

-before November 22 and before a final FWT meeting with your faculty advisor to get his/her pre-approval.
+before November 21 and, if needed, schedule a final FWT meeting with your faculty advisor if your proposals were not approved in October.

 Late November through Mid-December